BND Hamburger Icon

 The alternative lender’s website isn’t secure.

 Fundamental internet safety means never sending sensitive personal and financial information through an unsecured website.
-Hunter Stunzi, founder of Advisor.com, told us that a site without a valid SSL certificate – which certifies that private information is transferred securely – is likely out to steal your information.
+Hunter Stunzi, founder of Advisor.com, told us that a site without a valid secure sockets layer (SSL) certificate, which certifies that private information is transferred securely, is likely to steal your information.

 In the alternative lender’s website navigation bar, you should see “https” in the URL, along with a lock icon.
 This is a quick way to see if a site is secure, Stunzi explained, also advising that prospective borrowers check the site through a program like Norton Safe Web to ensure it’s registered to a verified business.